rvent/Tutoring_Company_Project/README.md

 # Tutoring_Company_Project
-## Attempting to classify tutoring companies based on Yelp ratings.
+## Attempting to predict yelp ratings of tutoring companies based off yelp data and location.

 # Objective
-In this project,  we will try to determine the ratings of tutoring companies based of information found on yelp.com.
+In this project,  we will try to determine the ratings of tutoring companies based of information found on yelp.com and area information such as crime rate, income, and many more features.
-We will use NLP to do sentiment analysis and topic modeling on the yelp reviews for each company.